Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Conclusions

 \section{Conclusions}

-The evolution of the moment of inertia $\cal J$ with axial quadrupole deformation $\beta$ in the deformed nuclei $^{170}$Hf, $^{24}$Mg and $^{20}$Ne was investigated in the framework of macroscopic and microscopic models.
-The macroscopic treatment involved the rigid-body (RB) and hydrodynamical (HD) models \cite{BM2,Ring,Sol,Sit}.
-The microscopic models included Inglis-Belyaev (IB) \cite{Be59,Be61}, Thouless-Valatin (TV) \cite{TV62} and linear adiabatic time-dependent Hartree-Fock (ATDHF) \cite{Ring,ATDHF_GR78,ATDHF_RGG84} approaches, all based on Skyrme mean-field calculations.
+The evolution of the moment of inertia $\cal J$ with axial quadrupole deformation $\beta$ in light deformed nuclei $^{24}$Mg and $^{20}$Ne was investigated in the framework of macroscopic and microscopic models.
+For macroscopic treatment, the rigid-body (RB) and hydrodynamical (HD) models \cite{BM2,Ring,Sol,Sit} are applied.
+The microscopic models include Inglis-Belyaev (IB) \cite{Be59,Be61}, Thouless-Valatin (TV) \cite{TV62} and linear adiabatic time-dependent Hartree-Fock (ATDHF) \cite{Ring,ATDHF_GR78,ATDHF_RGG84} approaches, all based on Skyrme mean-field calculations.
 The microscopic approaches embrace effects from shell structure, pairing, and dynamical linear response.
-The calculations were performed with a representative set of three Skyrme parametrizations (SVbas \cite{SVbas}, SkM* \cite{SkMs} and SLy6 \cite{SLy6}) covering various isoscalar effective masses $m^*/m$ and different kinds of pairing.
+The calculations are performed with three Skyrme parametrizations (SVbas \cite{SVbas}, SkM* \cite{SkMs} and SLy6 \cite{SLy6}) covering various isoscalar effective masses $m^*/m$ and different kinds of pairing.

-All the microscopic calculations (IB, TV and ATDHF) predict in $^{24}$Mg and $^{20}$Ne a Counter-Intuitive Deformation Dependence of Moments of Inertia (CIDDMI), namely a marked decrease of $\cal J$ with increasing axial quadrupole deformation $\beta$ (regime $d{\cal J}/d\beta<0$).
-The effect is explained by the impact of few 1ph configurations dominating in $\cal J$.
-These configurations are [211$\uparrow$, 202$\uparrow]$ in $^{24}$Mg, and [220$\uparrow$, 211$\uparrow$] in $^{20}$Ne, where [211$\uparrow$] and [220$\uparrow$] are Fermi-levels in $^{24}$Mg and $^{20}$Ne, respectively.
-At deformations where CIDDMI is found, these configurations have a particular behavior: their energies grow with $\beta$ while cranking matrix elements $\langle q |I_x|q'\rangle$ remain almost constant.
-This shell effect fully explains CIDDMI within IB and TV models.
-The magnitude of pairing critically depends on the density of s-p states near the Fermi level, which in turn depends on the deformation.
-CIDDMI appears at deformations where the pairing is small or absent, which just happens in $^{24}$Mg and $^{20}$Ne.
+All the microscopic calculations (IB, TV and ATDHF) predict in $^{24}$Mg and $^{20}$Ne a maximum in ${\cal J}(\beta)$-dependence and corresponding counterintuitive regime $d{\cal J}/d\beta<0$.
+This effect is explained by the impact of a {\it single} $1ph$ configuration dominating in $\cal J$ ([211$\uparrow$, 202$\uparrow]$ in $^{24}$Mg, and [220$\uparrow$, 211$\uparrow$] in $^{20}$Ne).
+At the deformation range where the effect takes place, the pairing is absent and the relevant $1ph$ configuration has a particular behavior: its energy grows with $\beta$ while the cranking single-particle matrix element $\langle q |I_x|q'\rangle$ remains almost constant.
+This is a fully mean-field effect though its manifestation becomes possible due to a collapse of the pairing.
+Experimental data \cite{Hinohara_PRC11,nndc,20Neexp} for ground-state bands in $^{24}$Mg and $^{20}$Ne also demonstrate the behavior $d{\cal J}/d\beta<0$ at low spins.
+This is a promising message in favor of our analysis.

-In $^{170}$Hf, the calculations indicate a weak CIDDMI.
-In principle, CIDDMI can take place in nuclei of different size (light, medium, heavy) if they are soft enough to allow a change of the axial quadrupole deformation $\beta$ with rotation.
-The onset of triaxiality and corresponding decrease of $\beta$ can also favor $d{\cal J}/d\beta<0$ effect.
-Light deformed nuclei look most promising to search CIDDMI because shell structure effects from isolated levels are most likely there.